-A J Krepska D Reddin J Langley D Beetham
+A J Krepska D Reddin J Langley - resigned 30th October 2019 D Beetham

 Independent Examiner

 Varinder Mittal 18 Charity Farm Chase Billericay, Essex CM12 9LF

 Governance and management

 The charity is a company limited by guarantee and registered charity.
 It is operated under the rules of its memorandum and articles of association dated.
 It has no share capital and the liability of each member in the event of winding-up is limited to £1.